brad2014/linode-fde/README.md

 # Boot the instance into the Run OS config

 This runs a linode instance anyone can log into.
-If you leave the LISH console logged in after you run init_boot and boot
+Leave the LISH console logged in after you run init_boot and boot, so you can see what's going on.

 ## Boot into install config